Get a quote

 If you’re like most Floridians, especially those with homes near the coast, you’re probably familiar with Citizens Property Insurance Corporation.
 Established in 2002 by the state government, Citizens is a state-run insurer that offers coverage for those who can’t get homeowners insurance in Florida on the private market.

-Citizens are a necessary safety net for many homeowners, but it’s important to remember that state-run providers are designed and intended to be the option of last resort.
+Citizens is a necessary safety net for many homeowners, but it’s important to remember that state-run providers are designed and intended to be the option of last resort.

-Here are some things to keep in mind if you’re comparing Kin’s coverage to Citizens.
+Here are some things to keep in mind if you’re comparing coverage offered through Kin to coverage offered by Citizens.

-Citizens Insurance may be cheaper than Kin in certain cases for several reasons.
+Citizens Insurance may be cheaper than the policies we offer from our carrier partners in certain cases, but there are several reasons for that.
 The first is simply that every insurance company has its own formula to calculate premiums for homeowners.
 Where one company may not hesitate to insure, say, an older home, another might see the same structure as risky and charge the owner a higher premium.

-Another potentially more significant reason Citizens is sometimes cheaper is because it’s backed by the state so it doesn’t have to fully buy reinsurance like private insurance companies do.
+Another potentially more significant reason Citizens is sometimes cheaper is because it’s backed by the state.
+This means it doesn’t have to fully buy reinsurance like private insurance companies do.
 For instance, Citizens purchased only 76% of the reinsurance it had planned on getting in 2022 because it found the price unreasonable.
-That’s not an option for a private insurer like Kin.
+That’s not an option for a private insurer.

 Additionally, state law limits the amount of premium Citizens may charge as well as how much it can raise rates.
 This helps Citizens keep rates low, but it also creates a shortfall that could prove troublesome in a catastrophe.

-Because Citizens is a not-for-profit insurer, it puts about 83 percent of every premium dollar toward claims and 15 percent specifically toward paying hurricane claims.
+Because Citizens is a not-for-profit insurer, it puts about 83% of every premium dollar toward claims and 15% specifically toward paying hurricane claims.
 Though that leaves a considerable reserve, an intense storm can easily exceed it.
 When that happens, Florida law requires Citizens to charge an assessment to cover the remaining damages.

 All Florida policyholders are required to pay an assessment when a widespread disaster strikes and leaves the state-run provider at a deficit.
-However, Citizens policyholders are charged first and pay the brunt of the additional charges.
-Citizens policyholders pay up to 45% of their premium.
+However, Citizens policyholders are charged first and pay the brunt of the additional charges – up to 45% of their premium.
 If the shortfall still exists after that, private policyholders will only pay up to 2% in assessment charges.

 That’s why, in the words of Citizens, “The true cost of a Citizens policy can increase dramatically following a major disaster.”